opsahl/opsahl.github.io/yash/index.md

 like "it will be" will be phrased together to tlb, we'll also phrase the (y) together with the word that it describes, and also do the same with a, this way we can cram our text together a bit more, and it will be quicker to write.

-## Personal/extra shortenings

-The last principle now is *w*, and the use of this letter is a bit different from the other ones.
-It will be used to mark already shortened words or shortenings that are personal, or dependent on the context/text it's in.
-This way if we're writing a text about linguistics, and we'll write long words quite often, we can shorten them down to a few letter, and prepend a w, this way every time that we see a w in a text we know that it's a shortening that we'll have to look back in the text to understand.

 ## Examples